SecurityLab-UCD/CGNTG/USAGE.md

 `cargo run --bin harness -- libaom coverage report`

+## 🔬 CNTG Usage

+This section describes how to use the Crash-Neutral Test Generation (CNTG) functionality.

+### Benchmarking API Combinations

+Once the API sequences are generated, you can fuse them into a single executable and collect coverage to benchmark the effectiveness of the generated API combinations.

+Take `zlib` as an example.
+You can run this command to fuse the programs into a single executable:

+`cargo run --bin harness -- zlib cntg-fuse`

+And then, you can collect the coverage of the fused program:

+`cargo run --bin harness -- zlib collect-cntg`

+To get a human-readable coverage report, you can use the `report-cntg` command.
+This command will first collect the coverage and then generate a report.

+`cargo run --bin harness -- zlib report-cntg`

 ## 🎈Advance Usage
 We also provide a harness named `harness` to facilitate you access some core components of PromptFuzz.